must-show-your-work/geometry-is-your-friend/README.md

 valuable, and thus Fair Use.
 That said, if the estate of Dr. Greenberg ever happens by this and wants it taken down, I am happy to comply.
 I love his book, I know it's a little strange to love a math text, but I love this one.

-The content of this repository is otherwise offered under the terms of [[LICENSE]], unless you are a governmental or law enforcement agency, in which case this software is not licensed to you in any way whatsoever.
-See attached caveat in the license file itself.

-ACAB.